Link Shell Extension

 Behaviour for inner junctions

-By closely looking at the above picture some can find three different types of folders/junctions:
+By closely looking at the above picture one can find three different types of folders/junctions:

 Normal Folders The folder 'Folder 3' is a normal folder.
 It gets copied with its content as any other copy tool would do.